 In my career, I have observed that this particular area of focus is, more often than not, the differentiator between successful projects and those that stagnate due to mismanaged resources.

-The importance of the Pareto charts is that they do not aim to be sophisticated, but rather achieve to be straightforward.
+The importance of the Pareto charts is that they do not aim to be sophisticated, but rather aim to be straightforward.
 They tell the user what to do when they are faced with numerous alternatives.
 This reality serves us in project management, and life in general, that often times knowing exactly where to place your effort changes everything.

 Shashank Shastri is a PMP trainer with over 14 years of experience and co-founder of Oven Story.
 He is an inspiring product leader who is a master in product strategies and digital innovation.
 Shashank has guided many aspirants preparing for the PMP examination thereby assisting them to achieve their PMP certification.
 For leisure, he writes short stories and is currently working on a feature-film script, Migraine.